A Guide To Reading Knitting Charts

 These are usually depicted on the sides of the chart.
 Row numbers appearing along the right edge denote right-side rows to be read from right to left.
 Row numbers appearing along the left edge denote wrong-side rows to be read from left to right.
 Most charts show the entire pattern repeat.

-1 thought on “A Guide To Reading Knitting Charts”
+2 thoughts on “A Guide To Reading Knitting Charts”

 1. I print the chart then use different color highlighters to delineate each different stitch, and match color to the key chart.
 I don’t highlight the K or P, just the cables, twists, etc. This simple step at the start helps to avoid errors and speeds my knitting along.
 I hope this helps new knitters